How do I become a foster parent?

 What do I do as a foster parent?

-Help a homeless Pit feel like part of a family, at least temporarily.
-This is the transition period from their unfortunate past to loving forever home.
+Help a homeless Pit feel like part of a family, at least until they find their forever home.
+This is the transition period from their often unfortunate past to loving forever home.
 You are helping us prepare a dog for their new life.
-In order for our dogs to have success in their forever homes, we ask that you house train and crate train them, continue their socialization (taking them on daily walks/outings) and basic obedience training (OCPBR will assist with training).
-This will also make them more desirable to adopters, if they can be presented well.
+In order for our dogs to have success in their forever homes, we ask that you allow the new dog time to decompress, and slowly integrate into your home and with other dogs.
+This fast tracks and helps with house and crate training them, you will help them with their socialization (taking them on daily walks/outings/attend our pack walks) and attend behavior/obedience training (OCPBR will pay for and assist with training).
+This will make them more desirable to adopters, if they can be presented well.
 OCPBR also has adoption events that we ask you to attend with your foster.
 If you are unavailable, we can arrange for a volunteer to assist.

 Do I have to pay for anything?

 Where do your dogs come from?

 Our dogs come from a variety of situations.
 We work with various city and county shelters to pull dogs from the euthanasia list or dogs that just have been there too long, and some are rescued from abuse/neglect situations that Law Enforcement contact us to assist with.
 Because we do not have a facility, we are not able to take in strays or owner surrendered dogs.
 All dogs receive full veterinary care and when able too are spayed/neutered, and micro-chipped.
-All dogs are also temperament tested by a qualified individual to ensure safety.
+All dogs are also temperament tested by a qualified individual to ensure safe and proper placement.

 How do you choose a foster dog for my family?